awsdocs/amazon-sagemaker-developer-guide/doc_source/rcf-in-formats.md

 # RCF Response Formats<a name="rcf-in-formats"></a>

 All Amazon SageMaker built\-in algorithms adhere to the common input inference format described in [Common Data Formats \- Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-inference.html)\.
 Note that Amazon SageMaker Random Cut Forest supports both dense and sparse JSON and RecordIO formats\.
-Below, is a list the available output formats\.
+This topic contains a list of the available output formats for the Amazon SageMaker RCF algorithm\.

 ## JSON<a name="RCF-json"></a>